ewiq/leatly/ABOUT.md

 - Add api rate limiting
 - Solve scroll-snap issues: Menu visibility and search results snapping

-- Share my collection to friends button
+- Create sharable link to import RSS collection (D1 db).
+Handle slow import in UI.
+Load list of channels, and then let user select/customize channel list before import
 - Add OPML compatibility
 - Reorder/Categorize subscriptions (?)
 - Enhance "looks like you're new here landing page.
 - Settings: strictly date sort or randomize
-- Add error 404 page
 - If sharable link - first initialization will probably take a long time - welcome and waiting page for that

-### Shuffle algorithm
+### Shuffle algorithm ideas

 Shouldn't be totally random.
 Fresher contents still at the top.
 Limit how many consecutive from same channel - Burst suppression” (limit n items per source within X items).
 Prevent 'loud sources' to spam the feed.
+Consider 'slower' feeds.
 Round-robin between sources.
 Varying between item types (when videos, podcasts will be implemented).
+When showing items that were previously displayed, consider 'timesDisplayed' or 'msDisplayed' when sorting Precompute shuffle key for a few 1000 items in the working set.